 Marcus, Marvin, Ph.D.

 Marvin Marcus is a professor in East Asian Studies at Washington University specializing in Japanese literature.
-Marcus’s area of specialization is modern Japanese literature of the prewar (so-called kindai) period, and his research has focused on personal narrative and ‘life writing’—memoir, reminiscence, essay, diary, and autobiography.
-He also researches aspects of the Tokyo literary community—the bundan—and the literary journalism that was its lifeblood.
-Marcus has extensively researched and written on authors such as Mori Ōgai, Natsume Sōseki, Shimazaki Tōson, Futabatei Shimei, and Uchida Roan.
+Marcus's area of specialization is modern Japanese literature of the prewar (so-called kindai) period, and his research has focused on personal narrative and life writing, memoir, reminiscence, essay, diary, and autobiography.
+Does he also research aspects of the Tokyo literary community, the bundan, and the literary journalism that was its lifeblood.
+Marcus has extensively researched and written on authors such as Mori Ogai, Natsume Soseki, Shimazaki Tyson, Futabatei Shimei, and Uchida Roan.
 Literary translation has been an essential component of this work over the years.
-Paragons of the Ordinary (Hawaii, 1993) concerns Ōgai’s biographical writings.
-Reflections in a Glass Door (Hawaii, 2009) centers on Sōseki’s wide-ranging personal writings.
-Marcus’s current book project, entitled Writing in the Margins, brings together a number of interrelated perspectives on kindai literature through the ‘marginal’ endeavors of major writers.
+Paragons of the Ordinary (Hawaii, 1993) concerns biographical writings.
+Reflections in a Glass Door (Hawaii, 2009) centers on Soseki's wide-ranging personal writings.
+Marcus's current book project, entitled Writing in the Margins, brings together a number of interrelated perspectives on kindai literature through the marginal endeavors of major writers.
 He prepared the following Study Guides: Japanese Autobiography, Japanese literature.

 Blackburn, Stuart, Ph.D.

-Stuart Blackburn is a research associate / research fellow, University of London, School of Oriental and African Studies, Department of Languages and Cultures of South Asia.
-He prepared the following Study Guide: Indian Autobiography, Indian History, Indian Culture, and Indian Literature.
+Stuart Blackburn is a research associate/research fellow at the University of London, School of Oriental and African Studies, Department of Languages and Cultures of South Asia.
+He prepared the following Study Guides: Indian Autobiography, Indian History, Indian Culture, and Indian Literature.

 Stewart, Devin, Ph.D.